sequelize/sequelize/docs/manual/other-topics/upgrade-to-v6.md

 // sql: 'SELECT  FROM `Foos` AS `Foo`;'

 // Now:
-// QueryError [SequelizeQueryError]: Attempted to execute a finder query for model 'Foo' without selecting any attributes.
+// QueryError [SequelizeQueryError]: Attempted a SELECT query for model 'Foo' (as `Foos`) without selecting any attributes.
 ```

 ## Changelog